iterative/dvc.org/public/static/docs/command-reference/diff.md

 usage: dvc diff [-h] [-q | -v] [-t TARGET] a_ref [b_ref]

 positional arguments:
-  a_ref      Git reference from which diff calculates b_ref      Git reference until which diff calculates, if omitted diff
+  a_rev                 Old Git commit to compare (defaults to HEAD) b_rev                 New Git commit to compare (defaults to the
-             shows the difference between current HEAD and a_ref
+                        current workspace)
 ```

 ## Description